Affordable Advice on Texas Divorce, Property Division, and Child Custody Issues

 If the parties are able to agree on the terms of the divorce, or if one spouse elects not to contest the case, the entire process can be relatively simple and inexpensive.
 Our family law attorney fees for these types of cases are very affordable.

 We believe you will be pleasantly surprised with the value and quality of the family law services we provide.
 Our fees vary based on a number of factors (types of assets, whether children are involved, etc.) but are very affordable.
-Please call for more information.
+Please call for more information about our Texas family law attorney.

 Property Division Solutions